Euclidean nets under isometric embeddings: Introduction

 \begin{theorem} Let $M$ be a complete, connected, $2$-dimensional Riemannian manifold.
 Suppose that there exists a net in $\RR^2$ that embeds isometrically in $M$.
-Then the manifold $M$ is flat and it is isometric to the Euclidean plane. \end{theorem} It is still unknown whether the $n$-dimensional analog of this theorem holds true.
-However, in any dimension the existence of such an embedding determines the topology of the target manifold.
-If $X$ is a net in $\RR^{n}$ that embeds isometrically in $M$, then in \cite[Corollary 4.1]{EK} it is shown that for any $p \in X$ the exponential map $\exp_{p}: T_{p}M \to M$ is a diffeomorphism, and that all geodesics passing through $p$ are minimizing.
-In particular we obtain the following theorem (see \cite{EK} for details).
+Then the manifold $M$ is flat and it is isometric to the Euclidean plane. \end{theorem}

+It is still unknown whether the $n$-dimensional analog of this theorem holds true.
+However, in any dimension the existence of such an embedding determines the {\it topology} of the underlying manifold.
+If $X$ is a net in $\RR^{n}$ that embeds isometrically in $M$, then in \cite[Corollary 4.1]{EK} it is shown that all the geodesics passing through a point $p \in \iota(X)$ are distance minimizing.
+Thus the exponential map $\exp_{p}: T_{p}M \to M$ is a diffeomorphism, and in particular we obtain the following theorem.
+Note that in dimension $n=4$ there exist exotic smooth structures on $\RR^{4}$ according to \cite{Do, Fr}.
+Theorem \ref{thm_1217_0} refers to the flat $\RR^{4}$ in this case.

 \begin{theorem} Let $M$ be a complete, connected, $n$-dimensional Riemannian manifold.
 Suppose that there exists a net in $\RR^n$ that embeds isometrically in $M$.
 Then $M$ is diffeomorphic to $\RR^n$. \end{theorem}